 Design & Engineering – Accelerated Product Design and Time-to-Market

-Digital simulation technology radically accelerates the entire product design and production planning process.
+Digital simulation technology radically accelerates the plant design, the installation and commissioning as well as the entire product design and production planning process.
 Multiple products can be virtually compared, tested and assessed within a short period of time.

 Production & Operations – Digital Technologies Optimize Efficiency and Resilience

 Multiple components in systems and plants can be intelligently networked to communicate with each other and exchange real-time data.
 The analysis of this data optimizes systems for improved flexibility, efficiency and resilience in response to unforeseen disruptions.